Posted on 24th August 2021

 Using Bangalore Torpedoes (an explosive charge set within a series of interconnected tubes) to blast through the defences they began to leave the relative safety of the shingle wall and advance up the bluffs first in small groups, then by the dozen, and finally by the hundred.
 Now forced to defend their own positions the Germans could no longer target the beach area with impunity as before and with ammunition running low their rate of fire began to slow.
 With the fresh troops being landed now able to cross the beach at pace through lanes cleared of mines and tanks able to provide the fire support so lacking earlier the tide of battle began to turn as one by one the pill boxes and machine gun nests fell or were abandoned in haste.

 As the pressure intensified the German will to resist began to wilt and those who had not already surrendered were withdrawn further inland.
-By mid-afternoon the worst of the fighting was over and a beachhead secured, but barely.
-The Americans had advanced little more than a mile from the beach but it was enough.
+By mid-afternoon the worst of the fighting was over, and a beachhead secured, but barely.
+The Americans had advanced little more than a mile from the beach, but it was enough.
 When reinforcements were landed the following morning (D.Day+1) it was so peaceful the troops could barely believe the rumours circulating of the intensity of fighting the day before.
 That is except for the discarded equipment, abandoned craft, burned out vehicles and bodies still floating in the water.

 Accurate figures for the dead and wounded at Omaha Beach are difficult to ascertain with any accuracy but it is believed at least 1,300 Americans were killed and 4,500 wounded including 80% of the First Wave.
 German losses though fewer were not too dissimilar and were mostly the result of ship to shore bombardment.

-Yet the Allied casualties on D. Day as a whole were far lighter than had been anticipated only 4,414 killed in all operations and 10,000 wounded.
+Yet the Allied casualties on D. Day were far lighter than had been anticipated only 4,414 killed in all operations and 10,000 wounded.
 It was only on that slither of elongated sand known as Omaha Beach that the Allied High Command’s worst fears appeared about to be realised.
 That they were not was the result of German failure to exploit the opportunity presented them and the raw courage and perseverance of those American troops who held on amid the carnage that had threatened to engulf and overwhelm them.

 Share this post: